lanavuleta/SmartChem_v3/README.md

 ### scripts

 Scripts for processing raw data into standard format.
-Use the sc_run_me.R script to process the files placed in the data/input folder (open it in RStudio and follow the instructions within).